Amin-MAG/My-Notes/MachineLearning.md

 ### RMSE

-It has the same unit with the first one.
+It has the same unit as the original value.

 $$
 MSE=\sqrt{\frac{1}{n}\Sigma(y_i-\hat{y}_i)^2}